adi-family/generator/README.md

-# OpenAPI Code Generator
+# Code Generator

-A Rust-based OpenAPI 3.0 code generator that creates type-safe client libraries for TypeScript, Python, and Golang with native types.
+A Rust-based code generator that creates type-safe client libraries for TypeScript, Python, and Golang with native types from OpenAPI 3.0 specifications.

 ## Features